Cadaqués

 Cadaqués has a special place in art history.
 Commanding charcoals, by local artist Eliseu Meifrèn, of the 19th century Cadaqués beleaguered by a winter tramontane, can be seen at the Cadaqués museum.
 Fren was the first modern artist to live in Cadaqués and gave the town many of his works and a marble top table on which he sketched many of its turn-of-the-century fishermen.

 Salvador Dalí often visited Cadaqués in his childhood, and later kept a home in Port Lligat, a small village on a bay next to the town.
 A summer holiday here in 1916, spent with the family of Ramon Pichot is seen as especially important to Dalí's artistic career.
 Other notable artists, including Pablo Picasso, Joan Miró, Marcel Duchamp, Richard Hamilton, Albert Ràfols-Casamada, Antoni Pitxot, Henri-François Rey, Melina Mercouri and Maurice Boitel also spent time here.
 Cadaqués is mentioned in the story "Tramontana" by Gabriel García Márquez.

 The interesting submarine life of this sleepy fishing village was studied for several years by phycologist Françoise Ardré, long before Cadaqués was discovered and transformed into a tourism destination.
 On Mondays there is a travelling market in Cadaqués, located near the parking lot.
 This market has a wide variety of products.

+A Jewish community once existed in the medieval period, and the old Jewish quarter in Cadaqués can still be visited today.

+Name

+Cadaqués is a phonetic spelling of the contraction of Catalan Cap de quers (Cape of Rocks).
+In medieval documents, both Cadaqués and Cadaquers spellings coexisted together.